 I filmed a video of myself putting this Trader Joe’s cheese board on-the-go.
 Before I put my cheese boards together I like to slice the cheese into bite size servings.
 I also fold my salami slices into quarters to help them fit into the drawer organizer.
 Hit play on the video below to watch me throw this quick and delicious appetizer together.

 As I said before, I chose three cheese, one meat, some nuts, pickled veggies and crackers to make this Trader Joe’s cheese board on-the-go.
 It was really fun to walk the aisles of Trader Joe’s and chose not only things that I know will taste amazing, but also things that will keep the price reasonable.
 A cheese board of this size at a restaurant would be extremely expensive and I was able to get all of these ingredients for less than $35.

 - Giardiniera – Spicy Pickled Veggies – $1.99

 - Water Crackers – $1.39

 - Total = $34.68 / 8 people = $4.34 a person

 I will gladly take a cheese board with a cost of less than $5 per person over one at a restaurant or one at the store any day.
 With this Trader Joe’s cheese board on-the-go you can pick exactly the ingredients that work for your group.

-You can grab a drawer organizer and make a Trader Joe’s cheese board on-the-go for kids with cut raw veggies, ranch dressing, pretzels and grapes.
-You can You can grab a drawer organizer and make a Trader Joe’s cheese board on-the-go for dessert with a chocolate dip, fruit and some shortbread cookies.
+You can grab a drawer organizer and make a Trader Joe’s cheeseboard on-the-go for kids with cut raw veggies, ranch dressing, pretzels, and grapes.
+Or you can make a dessert board with a chocolate dip, fruit, and some shortbread cookies.

 The possibilities for this simple and delicious appetizer or tailgating snack are endless.
 If you make your own version of a Trader Joe’s cheese board on-the-go, please let me know in the comments or on Instagram!